Steak Eggs Benedict with Cajun Hollandaise

 I didn’t know what my Aunt Jenny had done, but I genuinely feared for her safety.

-Then I’d overhear conversations about castrating Ryan, or that Michelle had blackleg.
-I’d sit there staring at my cousin, waiting for her leg to start changing color, or wondering if I should warn Ryan about this castration thing.
-I wasn’t entirely sure what it was yet, but I knew it didn’t sound good.
+Then I’d overhear conversations about castrating Ryan or that Michelle had blackleg.
+I’d sit there staring at my cousin, waiting for her leg to turn black, or wondering if I should warn Ryan about this castration business.
+I wasn’t entirely sure what it was yet, but I knew it sounded bad.

-It all came to a head one day when he came in yelling about Jolie going into the catfish pond again.
+It all came to a head one day when PawPaw came in yelling about Jolie going into the catfish pond again.

 “Damn it!
 I’m not going to get Jolie again.
 She’s so dumb I should just let her drown and let the catfish take care of her dumb ass!”

-I had tried fishing earlier that day and was desperately trying to figure out what I had done wrong.
-Did I leave my pole?
+Earlier that day, I had tried fishing in the pond and was desperately trying to figure out what I had done wrong.
+Did I leave my pole out there?
 Had the rules about fishing the pond changed?
-What did I do?
-Do I run into the woods and try to survive until my Daddy comes to pick me up?
+Was I fixing to die?
+Do I run into the woods and survive until my daddy comes pick me up?

 Before I could stop myself, I burst into tears.

-This got his attention.
-PawPaw wasn’t a fan of any kind of fit-throwing, and all crying fell squarely into that category.
+That got his attention.
+PawPaw wasn’t a fan of any kind of fit-throwing, and crying definitely fell into that category.

 “Mais, what’s dis all about?
 Why you crying those big tears like a baby?”

-He looked at me for a second—and then broke into the loudest laughter I had ever heard.
+He looked at me for a second and then let out the loudest laugh I had ever heard in my life.
 After he caught his breath, he said, “Girl, you wouldn’t even feed a baby catfish,” and walked out of the kitchen.

-For weeks after that, every time he saw me, he’d immediately burst out laughing.
+For weeks after that, every time he saw me, he’d burst out laughing all over again.
 Eventually, one of my cousins finally took pity on me and explained everything.

 And just in case you were wondering—Jolie did eventually meet her demise in that catfish pond.
 She really was pretty dumb.